 - If this link wasn’t what they were after, then they get to do it again.
 And again.
 Because Click here links reproduce like rabbits once they get into a site.

-If this all sounds exhausting, you’re starting to understand.
+If this all sounds exhausting, then you’re getting it.

-“Oh,” I hear someone object, “our readers are deeply engaged in our site and carefully parse every word from top to bottom without interruption and never skim and will understand from the previous sentence where the Click here link goes.”
+“Oh,” I hear someone object, “our readers are deeply engaged in our site and carefully parse every word from top to bottom without interruption and never skim and will understand from the context of the previous sentence where the Click here link goes.”

 Call to action?